LibreService/my_font_converter/README.md

 This is a **STATIC** website so you **DON'T** need to own a server to host it.

-All computation is performed in browser, thank to Web Assembly.
+All computation is performed in browser, thanks to Web Assembly.

 It's also a [PWA](https://web.dev/progressive-web-apps/), so you can install it like a native App and use it **OFFLINE**.